-In both jurisdictions in Ireland, a child or young person is defined as anyone under the age of 18 years 'excluding a person who is or has been married'.
+In both jurisdictions in Ireland, a child or young person means a person under the age of 18 years, who is not or has not been married.

-Children First: National Guidance, 2011, P8.
-Cooperating to Safeguard Children, DHSSPS 2003 (par 2.1)
+Children First: National Guidance for the Protection and Welfare of Children, 2017-pg04.

+Co-operating to Safeguard Children and young people in Northern Ireland, DHSSPS 2017

+(para 2.2, pg 12)